Candas Fiogbé: International career

-Fiogbé was eligibile to represent Benin, the Ivory Coast, and Italy at the international level.
+Fiogbé was eligible to represent Benin, the Ivory Coast, and Italy at the international level.
 In early 2025 it was reported that Benin, his country of birth, was in the lead for the player's allegiance.
 In March 2025 he accepted the call-up from Benin's head coach Gernot Rohr for 2026 FIFA World Cup qualification matches against Zimbabwe and South Africa.
 About representing the country, Fiogbé said, "I've always been focused on Benin, I was just waiting for the right moment to come.
 Now I'm ready."

 Fiogbé made his senior international debut as a late substitute on 25 March in Benin's match against South Africa.
 The player had previously not appeared in a senior club match prior to his international debut.